 - the written thesis must include a summarised presentation of the topics dealt with, combined with an extensive discussion section and a presentation of the doctoral candidate's own contributions to the publication.

-- at least three copies of the scientific treatise (dissertation) in a written form, one copy in a digital form in the format of a word processing programme generally deemed standard or as a PDF document and any published manuscripts by the applicant connected to the dissertation; the doctoral candidate must bindingly confirm that the contents of the digital version are identical with the written scientific treatise (It is recommended to hand over one copy of the dissertation to each member of the commission);
+- Two copies of the dissertation in printed and bound form; the doctoral candidate must bindingly confirm that the contents of the digital version are identical with the written scientific treatise (It is recommended to hand over one copy of the dissertation to each member of the commission);

 You will receive a written confirmation or rejection of your application by the "Prüfungsausschuss".